eclipse-ibeji/ibeji/README.md

 `./property-consumer`<br>
 1. Use control-c in each of the windows when you wish to stop the demo.

+### <a name="command-sample">Command Sample</a>

 The following instructions are for the demo for the use of a command.

 Steps:

-1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Provider and one running a Consumer.
+1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Digital Twin Provider and one running the Digital Twin Consumer.
 Orientate the three windows so that they are lined up in a column.
 The top window can be used for the In-Vehicle Digital Twin.
 The middle window can be used for the Provider.
 The bottom window can be used for a Consumer.<br>
 1. In each window, change directory to the directory containing the build artifacts.